YallaCalculators

 Abu Dhabi regulatorDepartment of Health (DOH) — replaced HAAD

-Mandatory employer coverageAbu Dhabi: employees + dependants; Dubai: employees (dependant rules apply)
+Mandatory employer coverageAbu Dhabi: employees + dependants; Dubai: employees (dependant rules apply); Northern Emirates: private-sector employees + domestic workers (from 1 Jan 2025)

 Minimum benefits floorInpatient, outpatient, emergency, maternity (to defined level)